sheefanaaz123/TranscribeTube/README.md

 1. Input: Paste the YouTube video link.
 2. Select: Choose the video language and set the maximum summary length.
 3. Generate: Click the "Get Detailed Notes" button to generate notes.
+4. Download: Click the "Download Notes" button to download the generated notes in a text file.

 ## Contributing
 If you'd like to contribute to the project, please follow these guidelines: